 TU Delft position on Climate Action

-There is no doubt that the anthropogenic emissions of greenhouse gases are changing our living environment through their impact on the global climate system.
+The anthropogenic emissions of greenhouse gases are changing our living environment through their impact on the global climate system.
 TU Delft will harness its innovative powers to support the world-wide transition to non-fossil energy, and adaptation of the living environment to the consequences of global warming.

 Climate change takes place worldwide, although not everywhere in the same way.
 Historically, industrialized countries – mostly in the global North - have contributed most to the emission of greenhouse gases, but Asian economies are now also making a major contribution.
 As the Paris Agreement shows, the approach to tackle climate change follows from an internationally shared responsibility – leading to Climate Action as one of the Sustainable Development Goals of the United Nations.